thesumeetsingh/Departmental-Data-Management-System/README.md

     - Full access to manage the data across the organization.

 - **Excel File Handling:**
-  - Use PHPExcel to convert Excel files to web pages and update the database.
   - User-friendly interface to upload and view data.

 ## Web Pages